apocalyptech/blcm-web/index.md

 discord channel.
 Stop by and say hello!
 We're a friendly bunch.
 There is also a channel for getting help as a user, if you're not able to get mods working properly.

+# Writing Mods

+BL2/TPS modding is easier than you might think.
+If you're interested in modding, the official [BLCMods Wiki](https://github.com/BLCM/BLCMods/wiki) has a lot of information which may help you out.
+The Shadow's Evil Hideout discord server is also full of people who'd be happy to help you out.